Child Brain Development

 Through relationship!

-In the first 3-5 years, there is a dramatic growth spurt, as approximately 90-95% of cells organize and form pathways to more sophisticated brain functions BUT not all of these connections are permanent nor made spontaneously.
+In the first 3-5 years, there is a dramatic growth spurt, as approximately 90-95% of cells organize and create pathways to more sophisticated brain functions.
+BUT, not all of these connections are permanent nor made spontaneously.

 The brain is a relational organ.

-Its development and function is dependent on a connection to a caring, supportive caregiverYou determine which connections are made and the ones that are used over and over are the ones that are strengthened.
+Optimal development and function are dependent on a connection to a caring, supportive caregiverYou determine which connections are made.
+The ones that are used over and over are the ones that are strengthened.

 What does this mean for you as a parent?

-If a child's needs are met with empathy, guidance and love and nurtured by a close connection then his brain oozes with love hormones which help his brain regulate and produce optimal learning conditions.
+If a child's needs are met with empathy, guidance and love, and nurtured by a close connection then his brain oozes with love hormones that help the brain regulate and produce the conditions ready for learning.

-Positive "feedback loops" are created, encoding memories that will be unconsciously accessed - in future, similar situations - to inform behavior.
+Positive "feedback loops" are created, encoding memories that will be unconsciously accessed to inform behavior in future similar situations.

 The brain develops from back to front and from the inside out.